pip-services/pip-services-docs/content/en/python/expressions/csv/_index.md

 Implements a tokenizer class for CSV files.

 #### [CsvWordState](csv_word_state)
-Implements a word state to tokenize CSV stream.
+Implements a word state to tokenize  a CSV stream.

 </div>